Agave victoriae-reginae, J Brew

 Introduction

-Agaves are some of the most beautiful succulents, forming rosettes of leaves, some the astounding symmetry.
-They plants may be yellow-green, green, blue-green, gray-blue, and even pale blue.
+Agaves are some of the most beautiful succulents, forming leaf rosettes with striking symmetry.
+Plants may be yellow-green, green, blue-green, gray-blue, or even pale blue.

 Garden

-In all but the coldest and wettest locations, agaves will thrive in a garden.
-They like good drainage and tolerate summer rain.
-However, they can become large if fertilized or watered too much.
-They can produce “soft” growth that is less cold-hardy than normal.
+In all but the coldest, wettest locations, agaves thrive in gardens.
+They prefer excellent drainage and tolerate summer rain.
+However, with heavy fertilizer or extra water, they can become oversized and produce “soft” growth that is less cold-hardy than normal.

-So, if you grow these plants in climates with summer rain, withhold extra water and fertilizer.
-Give them a well-drained location.
-In dry areas in the West, some agaves can easily withstand temperatures below zero F.
+If you garden where summer rain is common, withhold extra water and fertilizer, and choose a well-drained site.
+In dry parts of the West, some agaves can withstand temperatures below zero.

 Additional Reading: Agave and Yucca–Tough Plants for Tough Times